seyedrezamirkhani/scala-logistic-regression/README.md

 ## sbt project compiled with Scala 3

-# scala-logistic-regression
+# scala-ml-algorithms

 ### About
-This program builds a logistic regression model and trains it in Scala.
-It outputs the over-all accuracy.
+The aim of this project is to implement some machine learning algirthms in Scala.

+The first algorithm is logistic-regression which is trained to test data the and its accuracy reported.

 ### Usage